De Gave Stad

 From a small village of about 7,000 inhabitants in the mid-1960s, Zoetermeer grew in a few decades into a full-fledged city of more than 100,000 inhabitants.
 This explosive growth also reveals an interesting and cool sampling of urban planning and architecture.

 In a series of Cultuurhistorische Verkenningen, the genesis of urban planning and architecture in Zoetermeer has been visualized for each neighborhood.
 Described in chronological order are the Dorp, Palenstein, Driemanspolder, Meerzicht, Buytenwegh De Leyens, Seghwaert, Stadscentrum, Rokkeveen, Noordhove and the industrial estates.
 In the photo book 'De Gave Stad.
-Zoetermeer 40 years of guts and ambition in architecture', the Cultural Historic Explorations are summarized.
+Zoetermeer 40 years of guts and ambition in architecture', the Cultural Historical Explorations are summarized.
 This book also includes Zoetermeer's last neighborhood, Oosterheem.